CQRhinoZ/DAMSE/README.md

 ## Introduction

-Few-shot object detection for remote sensing images with direction-aware and multi-scale enhancement fusion
+This is a pytorch implementation of 《Few-shot object detection for remote sensing images with direction-aware and multi-scale enhancement fusion》(SIGSpatial 2024, under review).

-This is a pytorch implementation of 《GUGEN: Global User Graph Enhanced Network For Next POI Recommendation》(IEEE TMC 2024, under review).

 Detail information will be released after publication.